 ERAS is the online system through which Rhodes students and staff apply for and receive research ethics approval.

-Applicants click here to access ERAS
+Applicants, click here to access ERAS

-Reviewers click here to access ERAS
+Reviewers, click here to access ERAS

 The ERAS system ONLY uses Rhodes University email.
 Check your email regularly for notices from ERAS

-For queries contact the Research Ethics Coordinator
+For queries, contact the Chairperson and Research Ethics Coordinator - Dr Janet Hayward

 For step-by-step instructions on how to use ERAS, please download the manuals or watch the videos below:

-- Accessing ERAS Page and logging in
+- Accessing the ERAS Page and logging in

 - Creating a project in ERAS